-To install the egenix-mx-commercial distribution, run the setup.py script with the Python version you want to install the packages to, e.g.
+To install the egenix-mxodbc distribution, run the setup.py script with the Python version you want to install the packages to, e.g.

 '''

-python2.2 setup.py install
+python setup.py install

 '''

 This automatically scans the system for available ODBC drivers and managers and try to build all subpackages for which it finds the right libraries and header files.